 Why does one place feel like home and another place, while beautiful or lovely in many ways, does not?

-To put it simply (very simply), places become imprinted on us when our experiences there are significant and good.
+To put it simply (very simply), places become embedded in our psyche and woven into our heart when our experiences there are significant and good.
+This is an imprint.

 Typically, these imprints happen when we are young.
 When we are discovering our environment in the context of discovering ourselves.